Pheu Thai Party: 2023 general election and Srettha government (2023–2024)

-During the 2023 Thai general election, Pheu Thai repeated its position that it would not form a coalition with both Palang Pracharat and United Thai Nation due to their involvement in the 2014 coup.
+During the 2023 Thai general election, Pheu Thai repeated its position that it would not form a coalition with either Palang Pracharat and United Thai Nation due to their involvement in the 2014 coup.
 Following the 2023 election, the Move Forward party leader and candidate, Pita Limjaoenrat, was denied the position of Prime Minister by Parliament.
 The coalition was then dissolved and replaced by a Pheu Thai led coalition without Move Forward.

 On 7 August, they formed a new coalition to include Bhumjaithai, which won the third largest amount of MPs in the election and on 10 August, the Chart Pattana Kla party joined the coalition with 2 MPs.

 On 12 August, Pheu Thai unofficially expanded its coalition again to include the pro-junta parties of Palang Pracharat and United Thai Nation, which both participated or supported the 2014 coup that ousted Pheu Thai prime minister Yingluck Shinawatra, increasing the amount of MPs in the coalition to 315 out of the 500 MPs in Parliament.
 The move was widely criticized as it broke their election promise to not work with parties linked to the junta.

 The coalition contained in order of most MPs: Pheu Thai at 141 MPs, Bhumjaithai at 71, Palang Pracharat at 40, United Thai Nation at 36, Chart Pattana Kla at 2; with Thai Liberal, New Democracy, Plung Sungkom Mai and Thongtee Thai all having one.
 On 22 August 2023, its candidate Srettha Thavisin was elected 30th Prime Minister after gaining enough votes from Parliament.

 In May 2024, 40 military-appointed senators submitted a case accepted by the Constitutional Court requesting the removal of Srettha and Pichit Chuenban under Section 170 (4) and (5) of the Constitution, which concerns the ethics of cabinet ministers.
 The case was in response to Srettha's appointment of Pichit, who had previously served time in jail for attempting to bribe Supreme Court officials, as a minister of the Prime Minister's Office.

 Pichit resigned on 21 May.
 On 14 August, the constitutional court dismissed Srettha for gross ethics violations.
 Srettha is the fourth Thai premier in 16 years to be removed by the courts.
 Srettha expressed surprise over the decision, but said that he would "respect" it.